 See full recipe below for detailed directions.

 Transfer to a work surface and knead for 3-4 minutes until you have a smooth dough.
-The dough should be tacky, but not sticky.
+The dough should be slightly tacky, but not sticky.
 If needed, add additional flour or non-dairy milk (1 Tablespoon at a time) to reach your desired consistency.

 Transfer to a large greased bowl and cover with plastic wrap.
-Let rise for 90 minutes, until doubled in size.
+Let rise for 90 minutes, or until doubled in size.

-Cover with plastic wrap and let rise for 60 minutes, until doubled in size.
+Cover with plastic wrap and let rise for 60 minutes, or until doubled in size.
 Brush with melted butter.

-Bake until golden.
+Bake the rolls until golden.

 While warm, brush with the melted butter and parsley mixture, then sprinkle with flaky sea salt.
 Serve while warm.

-Hint: Rise times will vary depending on the temperature of your room.
+- Rise times will vary depending on the temperature of your room.
 You may find that your dough needs to rise for a shorter or longer amount of time, depending on your environment.

 Sourdough discard is what is left over after you feed your sourdough starter.
-You can either literally discard it (in the compost or trash) or use sourdough discard in recipes like this one!
+You can either literally discard it (in the compost or trash) or use it in sourdough discard recipes like this one!
 The discard gives the recipe a delicious sourdough tang and also some additional lift from the natural yeast being created in the sourdough starter.

-If you're new to working with sourdough starter, check out these in-depth posts on how to feed sourdough starter and how to use sourdough discard.
+If you're new to working with sourdough starter, check out these in-depth posts on how to feed sourdough starter, tips for struggling sourdough starter, and how to use sourdough discard.

 Equipment

-I like to make the dough in a KitchenAid 5-Quart Stand Mixer, but you can also do this with a large mixing bowl and wooden spoon.
-You'll also need an 8x8-inch baking pan, a small pot for melting butter, and a silicone brush.
+I like to make the dough in a KitchenAid 5-Quart Stand Mixer, but that's optional.
+You can also make the dough with a large mixing bowl and wooden spoon, then knead by hand.

 Storage